 Expats moving to Taiwan can expect to find plenty of accommodation options available to them.
-Although accommodation in Taiwan can be relatively expensive, there are so many properties on offer that, with a little patience and ingenuity, new arrivals are sure to find a comfortable, reasonably priced place to rent while in the country.
+Although accommodation in Taiwan can be relatively expensive, there are so many properties on offer that, with a bit of patience and ingenuity, new arrivals are sure to find a comfortable, reasonably priced place to rent.

 Some Taiwanese employers will provide foreign employees with a housing allowance over and above their basic salary, while other companies may provide free accommodation.
-Considering the high costs, it's worth trying to negotiate this as part of an employment package, especially if relocating specifically for work purposes.
+Considering the high costs, it's worth negotiating this as part of an employment package, especially if relocating specifically for work purposes.

 Types of accommodation in Taiwan

 Most expats live in apartments.
-Houses aren't very common, although they can be found in suburban areas on the peripheries of Taiwanese cities.
-The most commonly available type of apartment is of the small, studio-style variety.
+Houses aren't very common, particularly in dense urban areas such as Taipei and Kaohsiung, although they can be found in suburban areas on the peripheries of Taiwanese cities.
+The small, studio-style variety is the most commonly available type of apartment, especially in city centres.
 Generally, accommodation and room sizes are smaller than some new arrivals may be used to, especially those from the US.

-Most apartments have air conditioning installed (Taiwan is very hot in summer), but central heating is not common.
+Most apartments have air conditioning installed (Taiwan is very hot in summer), but central heating is uncommon.
 It's also possible to find apartment blocks with indoor swimming pools and gyms, but these tend to be expensive.

-Taiwan is a very safe country.
-Expats can rest assured that home security won't be an issue during their time in the country.
-That said, some apartment blocks do employ security guards for the apartment block foyers (a cost which is included in the rent).
+Taiwan is a very safe destination with some of the lowest crime rates in the world.
+Expats can rest assured that home security won't be an issue during their time here.
+That said, some apartment blocks employ security guards for the apartment block foyers (a cost included in the rent).

 Finding accommodation in Taiwan

-The process of finding an apartment in Taiwan can be difficult, especially if one doesn't speak Mandarin.
-Foreigners can search for accommodation through online property portals (some of which have English postings) and through expat social media groups.
+Finding an apartment in Taiwan can be difficult, especially if one doesn't speak Mandarin.
+Foreigners can search for accommodation through online property portals (some with English postings) and expat social media groups.

-Otherwise, new arrivals should contact a local real-estate agent directly.
-Many Taiwanese estate agents won't be able to speak English, but there are some agencies that cater to the expat market.
+Otherwise, new arrivals should contact a local real estate agent directly.
+Many Taiwanese estate agents won't be able to speak English, but there are some agencies that cater specifically for the expat market.

-Those looking for accommodation should ensure that they are able to view the property in person before committing to it, as the quality of many listed properties may not match what is presented in the listing.
+Those looking for accommodation should ensure they can view the property in person before committing to it, as the quality of many listed properties may not match what is presented in the listing.

 Renting accommodation in Taiwan

-Many expats rent in Taiwan's capital, however, accommodation in Taipei is rather expensive compared to the rest of the country, but it varies according to the area.
+Many expats rent in Taiwan's capital.
+Accommodation in Taipei is relatively expensive compared to the rest of the island, but it varies according to the area.
+Neighbourhoods such as Xinyi, Da'an and Tamsui are popular among expats and can offer a good balance of amenities and affordability.

 Leases

-One to two year leases are common.
-If securing a lease through an agent, expats must pay an agent's fee which typically amounts to one month's rent.
+One- to two-year leases are common.
+If securing a lease through an agent, expats must pay an agent's fee, typically one month's rent.

-Sometimes rental prices in Taiwan will include utilities such as building maintenance and garbage disposal.
-Tenants must pay their own water and electricity bills, but these are relatively low.
+Sometimes rental prices in Taiwan include utilities such as building maintenance and garbage disposal.
+Tenants must pay their own water and electricity bills, which are relatively low.
 Most Taiwanese apartments already have internet connections installed.
 In these cases, the landlord would usually have included the cost of internet in the rent.
+Note that Taiwan uses 110V for its electricity supply.

 Utilities and bills can be paid at convenience stores, the post office, the bank or through the landlord.
 It's also possible to set up a direct debit at the bank.